leolalvay/RandomPDEs/Homeworks/Homework1/Exercise14/14item4/README.md

 This is just for analysis.

 The outpust of main function are the convergence rates comparison between Monte Carlo and Importance Sampling (Figure 6 in the Overleaf).
+These figures are inside folder Exercise14 with names: convergence_K3 and convergence_K6